prisma/prisma/packages/client-benchmark/README.md

 Benchmark script can also be used to measure performance on AWS lambda.
 This requires some additional configurations:

 1. Get AWS Credentials as described [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
-The role you are using should be allows to create, delete and invoke lambda functions.
+The role you are using should be allowed to create, delete and invoke lambda functions.
 2. Create execution role for Lambda as described [here](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html).
 3. Copy `config.example.json` into `config.json` and fill in the values.